 We found 5 pediatric ophthalmologists who accept Blue Cross Blue Shield Bronze HMO near Columbia, MD.

-Dr. Dean Fiergang practices pediatric ophthalmology in Baltimore, MD and Clarksville, MD.
-After attending MCP Hahnemann School of Medicine, he completed his residency training at Greater Baltimore Medical Center.
-He has indicated that his clinical interests include eye problems.
-Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice are among the insurance carriers that Dr. Fiergang honors.
-Dr. Fiergang is affiliated with Greater Baltimore Medical Center, Sinai Hospital of Baltimore, and Maryland General Hospital.
+Dr. Dean Fiergang specializes in pediatric ophthalmology and practices in Baltimore, MD and Clarksville, MD.
+Dr. Fiergang attended MCP Hahnemann School of Medicine and then went on to complete his residency at Greater Baltimore Medical Center.
+He is especially interested in eye problems.
+He is in-network for Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
+Dr. Fiergang's hospital/clinic affiliations include Greater Baltimore Medical Center, Sinai Hospital of Baltimore, and Maryland General Hospital.

 Clinical interests: Eye Problems

-Dr. Gordon Lui is a physician who specializes in pediatric ophthalmology.
-Dr. Lui's average patient rating is 4.0 stars out of 5.
-In his practice, he is particularly interested in refractive surgery (vision correction surgery), glaucoma, and cataract surgery with intraocular lens (IOL) implantation.
+Dr. Gordon Lui is a specialist in pediatric ophthalmology.
+He has a 4.0 out of 5 star average patient rating.
+His areas of expertise consist of refractive surgery (vision correction surgery), glaucoma, and cataract surgery with intraocular lens (IOL) implantation.
+Dr. Lui takes Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
+He attended the University of Rochester School of Medicine and Dentistry and New York Medical College for medical school and subsequently trained at Brookdale University Hospital and Medical Center for residency.
 He is professionally affiliated with MedStar Montgomery Medical Center.
-He honors Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
 Dr. Lui's practice is open to new patients.
-He attended medical school at the University of Rochester School of Medicine and Dentistry and New York Medical College.
-For his residency, Dr. Lui trained at Brookdale University Hospital and Medical Center.

 Clinical interests: Glaucoma, Cataract Surgery with Intraocular Lens Implantation, Refractive Surgery